Universal Basic Employment

 The Problem

-Poverty is the greatest plague on individuals and society as a whole.
-Low educational attainment, poor health, crime and social disorder, substance abuse, mental health, crippling neighborhoods, hopelessness, and many others are symptoms of poverty due to the causal relations between income and prosperity.
-The US Government currently spends nearly $900 billion (Medicaid included) annually addressing these for the most vulnerable members of our community.
-In spite of the governments spending, nearly 50 million Americans still experience poverty and all of its many symptoms on a daily basis without a pathway towards prosperity.
-That reality exists because the government’s spending does not subsidize prosperity, nor improve access to basic needs (food, internet, credit, etc.) because they fail to send adequate signals to the private sector.
+Poverty is the greatest plague on individuals and society.
+Low educational attainment, poor health, crime and social disorder, substance abuse, mental health, crippling neighborhoods, hopelessness, and many others are symptoms of poverty due to the casual relations between income and prosperity.
+The U.S. Government currently spends nearly $900 billion (Medicaid included) annually addressing these needs for the most vulnerable members of our community.
+Despite that, nearly 50 million Americans still experience poverty and all of its many symptoms daily without a pathway toward prosperity.
+That reality exists because the government’s spending does not subsidize prosperity nor improve access to basic needs (food, internet, credit, etc.) because they fail to send adequate signals to the private sector.

 The Solution

-Universal Basic Employment & Opportunity (UBE) is the creation of a sustainable wage job for all Americans - and the best simultaneous investment in people, place, and business.
-Work is more than a paycheck, it is a valued social creation.
-A job is the opportunity to contribute to the common good, a space outside of the home, and the best tool for creating social and financial agency.
+Universal Basic Employment is about creating a sustainable wage job for all Americans – and the best simultaneous investment in people, places, and businesses.
+Work is more than a paycheck; it is a valued social creation.
+A job is an opportunity to contribute to the common good, a space outside the home, and the best tool for creating social and financial agency.
 That agency reduces the feeling of hopelessness, creates the opportunity to choose long-term planning over survival, and reduces economic equity gaps.

 The Pilot

 UBE is creating the nation’s first jobs guarantee pilot.
-The pilot will provide 100 Black women and mothers in the direct care and childcare industry with a wage subsidy or job guarantee at a $50,000 for 36-months.
-We know that Black women are overrepresented in the direct care and childcare fields, which include roles like Certified Nursing Assistants (known in Ohio as STNAs), home health aides and childcare workers.
-These roles simply do not pay enough.
-Hourly rates for these roles in Ohio range from $9.76- $17.08 per hour.
-Often, workers in these fields are also participating in social safety net programs, and are disincentivized to advance in their careers, because of benefits cliffs and structural racism found in the workplace.
-The goal of the pilot is to demonstrate that a jobs guarantee is greater investment in people, place, and business than the government’s current investment in social safety-net programs.
+The pilot will provide 100 participants with a wage subsidy or job guarantee of $50,000 a year for three years.
+We know that certain populations are overrepresented in the direct care and childcare fields, which include roles like Certified Nursing Assistant (known in Ohio as STNAs), home health aides, and childcare workers.
+These roles do not pay enough as hourly rates for these jobs in Ohio range from $9.76-$17.08 per hour.
+Often, workers in these fields are also participating in social safety net programs and are disincentivized to advance in their careers because of benefits cliffs and structural racism found in the workplace.
+The pilot’s goal is to demonstrate that a jobs guarantee is a more significant investment in people, places, and businesses than the government’s current investment in social safety-net programs.

 FAQs